 UT owns and operates a 6/9 MV linear accelerator at a Varex Imaging facility near to Chicago O’Hare (ORD) airport.
 This linac may be used for experiments relevant to cargo scanning for security, industrial, or medical applications.

-In 2021, facilities that will be commissioned in the new Zeanah Engineering Complex include a linear accelerator lab (featuring the 6/9 MV linac), D-T and Deuterium-Deuterium (D-D) generators, and accelerator-driven subcritical assemblies.
+In the 2022–2023 academic year, facilities that will be commissioned in the new Zeanah Engineering Complex include the Accelerator Research Center, or the ARC, featuring a 6/9 MV linear accelerator, and the Fast Neutron Source, or FNS, featuring Deuterium-Tritium (D-T) and Deuterium-Deuterium (D-D) generators.